Scaling sales key takeaways:

 At Cognism, it’s not about creating a Big Brother culture or even measuring activity; we like to focus on outputs more than inputs.
 It’s because studying B2B data is the most effective way to identify training opportunities.

-For example, you can measure the percentage of a cold call an SDR spends talking with a prospect.
+You can measure the percentage of a cold call that an SDR spends talking with a prospect.
 Ideally, you want it to be as low as possible; you want their prospect to do most of the talking.

 You can work out an average percentage of time for the team.
 If someone’s percentage is much higher than the average, they might need some training on how to leave space for the prospect to talk.

-Someone much lower than the average should be the one everyone tries to emulate.
+A rep whose talk time is much lower than the average should be the one the rest try to emulate.

 Incentives are powerful when you scale sales.
 They can jump-start team motivation and promote healthy competition.